 Title and Organization:

-Nationally, Renata serves as immediate past chair of the board of directors of UnidosUS (formerly National Council of La Raza), the nation's largest Latino civil rights and advocacy organization.
+Nationally, Renata served for 10 years on the board of directors of UnidosUS (formerly National Council of La Raza), the nation's largest Latino civil rights and advocacy organization.
+She served as board chair from 2015-2018.
 Renata was named "Nashvillian of the Year" by the weekly magazine The Nashville Scene in 2013.

 She studied Communications at the University of Costa Rica.
 She also attended Kenyon College in Gambier, Ohio.
 Renata is a Fellow of the 12th class of the Pahara-Aspen Education Fellowship.